Ghostly brides. Half-faced children. Phantom cowboys. Gentlemen apparitions in formal wear.

 crosswalks, they forget to put their feet on the ground.
 The result is a comical slow-motion toppling

-of driver and motorcycle into a heap on the hard pavement, in one case
+of the driver and the motorcycle into a heap on the hard pavement, in one case

 conveniently beside a police officer.